okfde/okfn.de/content/projekte/edulabs.en.md

   All further information can also be found on the <a href="https://edulabs.de/">website</a> of edulabs.

 ---
-edulabs sees itself as a supra-regional incubator in which people use their didactic, technical and creative skills to develop innovative and re-usable educational materials.
-The project works on three levels: Concept development, provision and advertising of free educational materials as well as community building and support.
-Throughout Germany edulabs organizes meetings of interdisciplinary teams where free educational materials (OER) and digitally supported methods are evaluated, created, documented and improved.
-The lab community is supported editorially, didactically, technically, as well as with the organization of Events.
+edulabs sees itself as a supra-regional incubator in which people use their didactic, technical, and creative skills to develop innovative and re-usable educational materials.
+The project works on three levels: concept development, provision and advertising of open educational resources as well as community building and support.
+Throughout Germany, edulabs organizes meetings of interdisciplinary teams where open educational resources and digitally supported methods are evaluated, created, documented, and improved.
+The lab community is supported editorially, didactically, technically, as well as with the organization of events.

 <div class="two-img offset-lg-2">
     <figure class="license">